peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-π rounded to the given precision.
+The constant π rounded to the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
 is null or the precision is unlimited (the context's Precision property is 0).

 ### Plus